bigtreetech/docs/docs/PandaKnomi.md

         <img src=img/PandaKnomi/en_wlan.jpg width="300"/>
       - Tap on the network name starting with `Panda_Knomi_` and enter the default password: `987654321`.
       - After successfully connecting to the Panda Knomi network, you will see a blue checkmark next to the network, and the Wi-Fi icon indicating a connection will appear in the top-right corner of the screen.
     - After connecting to the AP, there should be a prompt of `Connected (Login/Authentication required)`, and click it to enter the Web UI configuration interface.
 Sometimes due to network reasons, you need to wait for 10~20 seconds.
-If you still cannot enter the Web UI configuration interface after waiting, you can manually enter [192.168.4.1](http://192.168.4.1) in the browser to access the Web UI configuration interface.
+If you still cannot enter the Web UI configuration interface after waiting, you can manually enter [192.168.254.1](http://192.168.254.1) for firmware versions `V1.0.4.1` and later (and use [192.168.4.1](http://192.168.4.1) for previous versions) in the browser to access the Web UI configuration interface.
 - In the configuration interface, go to ① `Settings`, then tap ② `Select .bin file` to choose the firmware to update.
 The device will restart automatically after the update.<br/>
   <img src=img/PandaKnomi/en_firmware.png width="300"/>